 If you don't see your security product, check out Suggest a New Security Product in the Red Canary Help Center.

-- From your Red Canary dashboard, click the Integrations dropdown, and then click Alert Sources.
+- From your Red Canary homepage, click Integrations.

 - In the Name field, enter the security product.

 - Select an ingest format or method.
 For example, API Poller, Email, Syslog, HTTP, TCP; click here for more information about supported formats and methods.